-- (1) An individual Registrant who fails to submit a continuing education program declaration pursuant to section 7.6.7(1) of the Bylaws [Continuing Education Program Declaration] by 11:59 PM (Pacific Time) on the last day of the Reporting Year, but has otherwise completed all applicable requirements of the continuing education program, must - (a) submit the continuing education program declaration, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year.

-- (2) If an individual Registrant fails to comply with the requirements set out in subsection (1), the individual Registrant's registration must be suspended until such requirements are complete. - (3) If an individual Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the individual Registrant's registration must be cancelled.
+- (1) A Professional Registrant who fails to submit a continuing education program declaration pursuant to section 7.6.7(1) of the Bylaws [Continuing Education Program Declaration] by 11:59 PM (Pacific Time) on the last day of the Reporting Year, but has otherwise completed all applicable requirements of the continuing education program, must - (a) submit the continuing education program declaration, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws, - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year. - (2) If a Professional Registrant fails to comply with the requirements set out in subsection (1), the Professional Registrant's registration must be suspended until such requirements are complete. - (3) If a Professional Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the Professional Registrant's registration must be cancelled.